 The Lifesaving Development Camp trains using the Experiential Learning Theory (ELT) education model.
 ELT uses scenario based training to give candidates the opportunity to experience realistic emergency scenes to practice their lifesaving skills.
 Scenarios are designed and conducted under the guidance of specially trained facilitators and safety officers.
 While evaluations of the past programs highlight the value of scenario based training for development of candidate skills, some participants may feel some emotional stress participating in such realistic training.

 Scenarios may include but are not limited to: spinal cord injury, heart attack, asthma attach, anaphylaxis, car or boating accident, burns, fractures, breaks, cuts and abrasions, missing person.
 If you have concerns about your ability to participate in these scenarios, please contact the Camp Coordinator (details above) to discuss your concerns.

 The Lifesaving Development Camp is normally run every year depending on candidate interest.
 Clubs in the past have been issued two placement spots for the camp, with spare positions available if a club does not nominate anyone.
-Nominations normally open in September-October and are open to surf life saving members aged 16-20.
-The application and nomination process will be publsihed online, in the SLST newsletter and sent to all club contacts.
+Nominations generally open in October for a January camp and are open to surf life saving members aged 16-21.

 - Danielle, Candidate Parent, 2018